asish012/csslp_preparation/Question Review/Remarks.md

 - **The Office of Management and Budget (OMB)**:
   The OMB assists the President in overseeing the preparation of the federal budget and to supervise its administration in Executive Branch agencies.
 - **Defense Contract Audit Agency (DCAA)**:
-  The DCAA has the aim to monitor contractor costs and perform contractor audits.
+  DCAA provides audit and financial advisory services to Department of Defense (DoD) and other federal entities.
 - **NSA/CSS**:
   The National Security Agency/Central Security Service (NSA/CSS) is a crypto-logic intelligence agency of the United States government.
 It is administered as part of the United States Department of Defense.
 NSA is responsible for the collection and analysis of foreign communications and foreign signals intelligence, which involves cryptanalysis.
 NSA is also responsible for protecting U.S. government communications and information systems from similar agencies elsewhere, which involves cryptography.